 Joe Perry Gear, Guitars and Equipment

-Joe Perry of Aerosmith discusses his left handed Strat among other gear in an interview conducted by Steven Rosen - rock journalist.
+Joe Perry of Aerosmith discusses his left handed Strat among other gear in a rare 1978 interview conducted by Steven Rosen - rock journalist.

 The Interview